How the curtail tread is formed.

 Just building this page, more coming in the next few days.

-This is a traditional way to construct the treads, with the curtail blocks to support the newel posts.
+This is a traditional way to construct the steps, with the curtail blocks to support the newel posts.

-Once you have the handrail layout on plan, the tread can be drawn using the centres that were used to describe the handrail.
+Once you have the handrail layout on plan, the step can be drawn using the centres that were used to describe the handrail.

 The curtail ends are of solid construction to facilitate the fitting of the newel post, when this is not done the post may have lateral movement, this is not desirable and may lead to loosening of the handrail joints and spindles; even when the spindles are seated correctly.

-The tread components are connected in such a way that while looking delecate in design, maintain good stability to the handrail and strength within itself to prevent the curtail ends breaking free from the main tread.
+The step components are connected in such a way that while looking delicate in design, maintain good stability to the handrail and strength within itself to prevent the curtail ends breaking free from the main tread.

-There are varitations dependant on the stringer and staircase design that the curtail tread is to be used for.
+There are varitations dependant on the stringer and staircase design that the curtail step is to be used for.